 If you are new to WordPress, make sure to read our overview of WordPress themes.
-This in-depth article explains what themes are and how using a theme can save web business owners significant time and money.
+We’ve written a detailed article that explains what WordPress themes are and how themes can save small business owners significant time and money.

-This tutorial will show you how to easily upgrade your themes with just a few clicks inside the admin area.
+This step-by-step tutorial will show you how to easily update your WP theme with just a few clicks inside the admin area.

 Updating WP Themes – Best Practices Checklist

-Backing up your website before making any updates to your site is vital.
-This way, if something goes wrong, you can always restore.
+Backing up your site before making any updates to your site is vital.
+Whenever something doesn’t go as planned, you can always restore.

-If you don’t want to perform manual backups, there are many plugins you can use.
-Learn about a WordPress backup plugin that can automate your backup process here:
+If you don’t want to perform manual backups, there are a number of plugins you can use.
+You can read about a WordPress backup plugin that can fully automate your site backups here:

 2. Check The Changelog

 When WordPress upgrades its software to a new version, this can affect the functionality of certain themes.
-Depending on the theme you have installed, there may be a changelog file accompanying an update which provides an overview of any new features, improvements, security fixes or any other information pertaining to the new theme version.
+Depending on the theme you are using, there may be a changelog file accompanying an update listing any new features, improvements, security fixes or important changes in the new theme version.

 If the changes seem irrelevant or unimportant, you can skip the update.
 Otherwise, you should upgrade.